elhub/devxp-ansible-collection-wsl/roles/base/README.md

 # ansible-collection-wsl.base

-This role bootstraps core packages, creates base directories, and sets up the ssh-agent.
-It should generally be run before any other projects run their roles.
+This role bootstraps core packages, creates base directories, sets up the ssh-agent and SDKMAN.
+It should generally be run before any other roles in this collection are run.

 ## Variables